Mongolia–United Kingdom relations

+Both countries share common membership of the International Criminal Court, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have an Air Services Agreement, a Development Partnership, a Double Taxation Agreement, and an Investment Agreement.

 History

 In 1963, the United Kingdom was the first Western country to establish diplomatic ties with Mongolia.
 In July 1989, Punsalmaagiin Ochirbat visited the United Kingdom and the two nations signed economic agreements.